October surprise: 2020: Trump vs. Biden

-The 2020 October Surprises started off with the New York Times publishing an investigation into then-President Trump's taxes which reported that the president only paid $750 in taxes in 2016 and 2017.
-The article went on to state that the president was currently over 400 million dollars in debt.
-On October 16, Forbes published an article stating that the indebted amount is actually a sum of over $1 billion.

-On October 2, Donald Trump announced that he and Melania Trump had tested positive for COVID-19.
-This was considered by many to be an October surprise, and this positive diagnosis was a part of a larger outbreak that occurred in the White House in October 2020, and had been traced back to the fast-tracked ceremony to announce Amy Coney Barrett as the successor to Ruth Bader Ginsburg's Supreme Court seat.
-The event has been described by top infectious disease expert Anthony Fauci as a "super spreader" event which reportedly infected over 30 people, including senior White House officials.
+On October 2, Trump announced that he and Melania Trump had tested positive for COVID-19.
+This was considered by some the day after the event to be an October surprise, and this positive diagnosis was part of a more significant outbreak that occurred in the White House in October 2020 and had been traced back to the fast-tracked ceremony to announce Amy Coney Barrett as the successor to Ruth Bader Ginsburg's Supreme Court seat.
+Infectious disease expert Anthony Fauci has described the event as a "super spreader" event that reportedly infected over 30 people, including senior White House officials.
+The Economist argued that the polling shift from the COVID case was erased before election day, arguing it was likely not an October surprise.

-On October 13, a probe by US Attorney General William Barr into an Obama-era unmasking request of US civilian names found within National Security Agency foreign intelligence reports relating to members of Trump's 2016 presidential campaign quietly concluded with no findings of wrongdoing.
-Donald Trump claimed that this unmasking request was an act of espionage since the beginning of his presidency and was emphatically hyping the probe as an "October Surprise" for the 2020 election.
-It was also revealed that unmasking requests have significantly increased under the Trump presidency according to statistical transparency reports by the Office of the Director of National Intelligence.

-An October 14 article by the New York Post related to emails found on an external hard drive of a laptop computer belonging to Hunter Biden was considered to be an October surprise, although almost all media outlets at the time questioned the article's veracity.
+An October 14 article by the New York Post about emails found on an external hard drive of a laptop computer belonging to Joe Biden's son Hunter was considered an October surprise.
+However, NBC News described it as a "failed one."

 2022 midterm elections

 On October 3, 2022, The Daily Beast reported that former football player Herschel Walker, the Republican nominee in the 2022 United States Senate election in Georgia, paid for his wife's 2009 abortion despite claiming to be "100% pro-life".
-Walker's son Christian additionally stated that the woman whose abortion Walker paid for was Christian's mother.
-Christian Walker additionally slammed his father's comments on being a "family man", claiming Herschel Walker "left us to bang a bunch of women, threatened to kill us, and had us move over 6 times in 6 months running from your violence", additionally revealing that Herschel Walker's family had never wanted him to run for office.
+Walker's son Christian, who has a large following as a right-wing social media influencer, additionally stated that the woman whose abortion Walker paid for was Christian's mother.
+Christian Walker additionally slammed his father's comments on being a "family man", claiming Herschel Walker "left us to bang a bunch of women, threatened to kill us, and had us move over 6 times in 6 months running from [his] violence", additionally revealing that Herschel Walker's family had never wanted him to run for office.

+2024: Harris vs. Trump

+On October 27, at a Trump rally at Madison Square Garden, comedian Tony Hinchcliffe described Puerto Rico as a "floating island of garbage," which has been described as an October surprise by some commentators as it could have an impact on Puerto Rican voters, especially in Pennsylvania, a key battleground state with half a million Puerto Ricans.
+A poll among Latino voters in Pennsylvania showed that 69% of respondents found the joke to be "more racist than humorous," and 51% indicated that the remarks at the Trump rally influenced their voting preference towards Harris.
+Trump would go on to win the state of Pennsylvania and the general election, becoming the president-elect of the United States.